 Import machine from a GitHub URL

-If you want to import a machine, or multiple machines, from a GitHub file, we recommend you use our feature to import from a GitHub URL.
+If you want to quickly import a machine, or multiple machines, from a GitHub file without syncing, you can import from a GitHub URL.

 - Open a file containing one or more machines on GitHub.